 PLS 215.
-Comparative Political Systems.
+Political Science Research Methods 1.
 3 credits.
 FA, SP

 Introduction to the concepts, techniques, and theories used by political scientists in understanding political systems at home and abroad.
 The course introduces students to the process of political and social inquiry.
 Selected case studies of Western and non-Western states.
 P: Contemporary Composition or HRS 101; So. stdg.

 PLS 301.
-Western European Political Systems.
+European Political Systems.
 3 credits.
 AY, FA

 Introduction to party and parliamentary systems, political behavior, and policy-making processes in major West European nations.
 Special emphasis on the United Kingdom, France, Germany, and Italy.
 Contemporary policy issues such as European integration, financing of social services, economic growth and environmental regulation are considered.
 P: So. stdg.

 PLS 302.
 British Government and Politics.
 3 credits.

 Study of the contemporary British political system including such matters as parliament, the evolving constitution, the role of the prime minister, the party system, etc. P: So. stdg.

 PLS 303.
 Politics of Russia.
 3 credits.
 OD

 Course explores the reasons for the collapse of the Soviet Union and the problems of effective democratic governance and a free market economy in the Russian Federation Some comparisons are made with other former Soviet Republics.
 P: Understanding Social Science; Sophomore standing.

 PLS 305.
 Eastern European Political Systems.
 3 credits.
 OD

 Course surveys the post-communist political systems of East Europe, including Albania, Bulgaria, the Czech Republic, Hungary, Poland, Romania the Slovak Republic, and the former Yugoslavia.
 Topics include the collapse of communist regimes, economic and political reform, democratization, ethnic conflict, and East-West relations.
 P: So. stdg.

 PLS 310.
 Political Science Research Methods 2.
 0-4 credits.
 SP

-Introduction to qualitative and quantitative methods used to test political hypotheses.
+Introduction to quantitative methods used to test political hypotheses.
 Topics include research design, data collection, univariate, bivariate, multivariate statistics, and computer-assisted data analysis.
 Required of all majors.
 Satisfies Magis Designation: Statistical Reasoning; Magis Designation: Technology.
 P: One Magis Core Mathematical Reasoning course.